Know the Best of the CBU-105 Sensor-Fuzed Cluster Bomb

 Self-Destruct Mechanism: To mitigate the potential threat posed by unexploded ordnance to civilians and friendly forces, the CBU-105 submunitions come equipped with a self-destruct mechanism.
 In the event that a Skeet ( component or submunition within the Sensor-Fuzed Cluster Bomb ) fails to detect a valid target or does not engage a target within a specified timeframe, it automatically initiates self-destruction, occurring at an altitude of 50 feet (approximately 15 meters) above the ground.

-We would encourage you to explore this article as well: Explore the Best of India's Agni Missile
+We would encourage you to explore this article as well: Unveiling the Best of the Northrop Grumman B-2 Spirit

 Additionally, a backup timer is in place to ensure Skeet deactivation if the primary self-destruct mechanism fails.
 These features are designed to prevent future civilian casualties resulting from unexploded munitions and result in an unexploded ordnance rate of less than 1%.
 The CBU-105 version (or the early CBU-97) is deployed by tactical aircraft at altitudes ranging from 200 to 20,000 feet Above Ground Level (AGL) while travelling at speeds between 460 and 1,200 km/h.